jean-pierreBoth/probminhash/README.md

 **ProbMinHash.
 A Class of of Locality-Sensitive Hash Algorithms for the Probability Jaccard Similarity (2020)** [probminhash Ertl](https://arxiv.org/abs/1911.00675).

-These algorithms estimation of the Jaccard Weighted Index via sensitive hashing.
+These algorithms compute an estimation of the Jaccard weighted index via sensitive hashing.
-It is an extension of the jaccard index to the case where objects have a weight, or a multiplicity associated.
+It is an extension of the Jaccard index to the case where objects have a weight, or a multiplicity associated.
-This Jaccard  Weighted Index provides a metric on discrete probability distributions as explained in :
+This Jaccard  weighted index provides a metric on discrete probability distributions as explained in :

 **Moulton Jiang.
 Maximally consistent sampling and the Jaccard index of probability distributions (2018)** [Moulton-Jiang-ieee](https://ieeexplore.ieee.org/document/8637426) or [Moulton-Jiang-arxiv](https://arxiv.org/abs/1809.04052)

-It must be noted that this modified Jaccard index (noted $Jp$) provides a metric on discrete probabilites by $1.-Jp$.
+This modified Jaccard index (noted **Jp**) provides a metric on discrete probabilites by :  **1. - Jp**.
 It is the core of the crate which relies on 3 modules.

 * Superminhash